eromatiya/the-glorious-startpage/README.md

 **Note:**

-+ If you're using firefox and you're planning to use the `geolocation`, make sure to set the value of `geo.provider.network.url` to `https://location.services.mozilla.com/v1/geolocate?key=test` in `about:config`. **Google changed its policies, so now it requires a valid API key when accessing their geolocation service.
-This tells us that you need a valid API key in place of** `%GOOGLE_LOCATION_SERVICE_API_KEY%`. - [Citation](https://stackoverflow.com/questions/61032115/unknown-error-acquiring-position-geolocationpositionerror-code-2-firefox-linux).
++ If you're using firefox and you're planning to use the `geolocation`, make sure to set the value of `geo.provider.network.url` to `https://location.services.mozilla.com/v1/geolocate?key=test` in `about:config`. *Google changed its policies, so now it requires a valid API key when accessing their geolocation service.
+This tells us that you need a valid API key in place of* `%GOOGLE_LOCATION_SERVICE_API_KEY%`. <sup>[Citation](https://stackoverflow.com/questions/61032115/unknown-error-acquiring-position-geolocationpositionerror-code-2-firefox-linux).</sup>

++ If you're on mobile, make sure to enable your GPS and allow the location permission if you want to use `geolocation`.

 + If you just set the startpage locally, the location permission will always pop-up even if you already accept/denied it.
 It's better to run it on a web server.

 #### Changing the default search engine